 “Set your minds on things that are above, not on things that are on earth.”

-Alignment is everything.
-God will never call you into something that requires you to forsake Him in the process.
+God never leads you into anything that requires you to forsake Him.

 ⚠️ The Pull: From Within and Without